plone/documentation/develop/plone/content/creating.rst

 Restricting available types per folder instance
 -----------------------------------------------

-In the UI, you can access this feature via the :guilabel:`Add...` menu :guilabel:`Restrict` option.
+In the UI, you can access this feature via the :guilabel:`Add` menu :guilabel:`Restrict` option.

 Type contraining is managed by the ``ATContentTypes`` product: